 Safe Places Emergency Accommodation Program (Safe Places)

-Domestic and family violence often disrupts housing security and is the leading cause of homelessness for women.
+Family and domestic violence often disrupts housing security and is the leading cause of homelessness for women.
+Access to safe accommodation is fundamental to the immediate safety of women and children experiencing violence.

-The Safe Places package is one measure under the $340 million Fourth Action Plan of the National Plan to Reduce Violence against Women and their Children 2010-2022.
+Under the Fourth Action Plan of the National Plan to Reduce Violence against Women and their Children 2010-2022 the Australian Government established the Safe Places Emergency Accommodation Program.

 If you are experiencing domestic or family violence, or sexual assault, you may wish to contact 1800RESPECT, the National Sexual Assault, Family and Domestic Violence Counselling Service.